nalakwenda/stoori-PowerBI-sales-analysis/README.md

 ## 📌 Overview
 This project analyzes sales, customer, and inventory data from a **Stoori** to uncover insights that drive better decision-making.
-The goal is to help the business understand its **top products, seasonal demand, customer behavior, and operational efficiency**, ultimately improving profitability and growth.
+The goal is to help the business understand its **top products and customer behavior**, ultimately improving profitability and growth.

 ---